Colombia

 Some Colombian concordat summaries |

-In 1887 Colombia's first Concordat gave back to the Church much of the power it had enjoyed in the colonial period, including broad civil powers in the more than 60 percent of Colombia’s area designated as “mission territories”.
+Colombia's first concordat (1887) returned to the Church much of the power it had enjoyed in the colonial period, including the right to administer “mission territories” which comprised more than 60 percent of the country.
 The standard work in Spanish details all the concordats up to 1988: here are a few summaries in English from the web that show how Church and state were interwoven in Columbia. | |

 ![]() |